-Recommendation: Install enhanced traffic control at the intersection, either a traffic signal or roundabout, depending on warrants.
+Recommendation: Install enhanced traffic control at the intersection, with the type and configuration determined based on an intersection control analysis.
 Consider intersection lighting in the short-term.

 - Improve Intersection Visibility

 - Enhance Unsignalized Intersections

 - Install or Enhance Signalized Intersections

 - This location is identified in the GTATP as TSM-14. - The GTATP also recommends a future connection, extending Love Lane from E. Valley Center Road north to meet S. Alaska Road at Frank Road.